Atlas of Climate Policy Barriers

 Global Stocktake Indicator Tool

-The global stocktake indicator tool measures progress towards Paris goals, but not only in terms of GHG emissions.
-It shows the implications of the implementation of national climate policies, and how they add up to the greenhouse gas emission reductions needed to keep global warming to well below 2 ˚C or even 1.5 ˚C. In addition, it shows whether current investments, decarbonisation rates, policy coverage and innovations are aligned with long-term goals.
+The global stocktake indicator tool measures progress towards Paris goals, but not only in terms of greenhouse gas emissions.
+It shows the implications of the implementation of national climate policies, and how they add up to the greenhouse gas emission reductions needed to keep global warming to well below 2˚C or even 1.5˚C. In addition, the tool shows whether current investments, decarbonisation rates, policy coverage and innovations are aligned with long-term goals.

 CD-LINKS Scenario Database